WestDRI/wgpages/content/apptainer202304/04-advanced.md

 > ```
 > When using such container, you would have to run the executable from the correct path:
 > ```sh
-> srun singularity exec -C mpi.sif bash -c "cd /home && ./distributedPi"
+> srun apptainer exec -C mpi.sif bash -c "cd /home && ./distributedPi"
 > ```